DeloitteAU/react-habitat/readme.md

 ## Compatibility

-- Supports Browsers IE8+ and all the evergreens.
+- Supports Browsers IE9+ and all the evergreens.
 - ES5, ES6/7 & TypeScript

-We recommend you use something like WebPack or Browserify when using this framework but not required.
+We highly recommend you use something like [WebPack](https://webpack.github.io/) or [Browserify](http://browserify.org/) when using this framework but not required.

 ## Installing